ridenourn/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/DFO/index.rst

 Three Oceans modelling

-DFO scientists have adapted a Canada-wide domain from the CONCEPTS short-term prediction system that extends from the low-latitude Atlantic to the mid-latitude Pacific and includes all of the North Atlantic and the Labrador Sea (MacDermid et al., 2025).
+DFO scientists have adapted a Canada-wide domain from the CONCEPTS short-term prediction system that extends from the low-latitude Atlantic to the mid-latitude Pacific and includes all of the North Atlantic and the Labrador Sea (Christian et al., 2025; MacDermid et al., 2025).
 There are 1/4 degree and 1/12 degree versions, with or without biogeochemistry, although the biogeochemical version has not yet been run at the higher resolution.
 Investigators at ECCC are also adapting this domain for their purposes.

 NEP36